Home

 7.10 Newly hired probationary employees will not be allowed to share in overtime during the normal workweek until all regular employees in the overtime center on the shift and who were not absent on the day overtime is offered have been offered the overtime opportunity.
 Newly hired employees will assume the average of overtime hours, or hours worked, whichever is greater, charged in their respective overtime center upon completion of their probationary period.

 The Company agrees to use a spread of 20 hours between the employee with the highest amount of overtime and the employee with the least amount of overtime in the classification in the overtime center as a guideline in assigning overtime.
-The Company and the Union Shop Committee will meet on May I and September 1, or the earliest convenient date thereafter, to review the distribution of overtime opportunities in each overtime center in question and cause steps to be taken to correct in subsequent months those situations where the spread of overtime opportunity was found to be unreasonable under all the circumstances.
+The Company and the Union Shop Committee will meet on May 1 and September 1, or the earliest convenient date thereafter, to review the distribution of overtime opportunities in each overtime center in question and cause steps to be taken to correct in subsequent months those situations where the spread of overtime opportunity was found to be unreasonable under all the circumstances.

-There will be one (1) yearly overtime period beginning on January 1, 2006 and ending on the last scheduled work day prior to the Christmas holiday break.
+There will be one (1) yearly overtime period beginning on January 1 and ending on the last scheduled work day prior to the Christmas holiday break.
 Any overtime opportunities offered during the Christmas holiday period will be made based on seniority and will not be averaged into the yearly record.

 TOP OF PAGE

-ARTICLE VIII--REPORTING TIME
+ARTICLE 8--REPORTING TIME

 TOP OF PAGE

-ARTICLE IX—CALL-BACK TIME
+ARTICLE 9*—CALL-BACK TIME

 TOP OF PAGE

-ARTICLE X—PROBATIONARY PERIOD
+ARTICLE 10—PROBATIONARY PERIOD

 10.0 All new employees of the Company shall be deemed probationary employees for the first one hundred and twenty (120) days of their employment and such employees may be dismissed during said period for any reason.
 After one hundred and twenty (120) days, probationary employees shall become regular employees and shall receive seniority dating from their first date of employment.